MiguelDLM/BFEX/README.md

 11. **Results and Visualization:**
     - Use buttons like "Open FEA Results Folder" and "Visual Elements" to navigate and visualize results.

+## Common Issues

+Fossils may encounter errors during execution if files are not generated correctly.
+In most cases, Fossils closes without warnings.
+To diagnose and resolve issues, examine the `stdout.txt` file located inside the workspace folder (next to the folder where meshes were stored).
+Below are common errors and suggested solutions:

+### Error: `ZeroDivisionError: float division by zero`

+This error occurs when sub-meshes contain zero faces (empty meshes).
+Before clicking "Export," ensure that the new collection and all elements inside are visible.

+### Error: `0 successfully identified`
+	identify_nodes_SaP...
+    sweep and prune done in X.XX seconds
+	(XXXX tests instead of XXXXX)
+	1 to be identified
+	0 successfully identified

+#### Option 1
+This error occurs when nodes (contact/constraint points) are not identified.
+Check your coordinate system and use the "Visual Elements" section to view the coordinates of the contact and constraint points.
+If the coordinates appear in a different location, you may not have applied the rotation changes to your meshes.
+Go to Object > Apply > Rotation or Object > Apply > Translation (Ctrl+A).

+#### Option 2
+Ensure that you selected the contact/constraint points over the main mesh.
+If you selected points on a different mesh, Fossils won't be able to find them.

+### Error: Fossils don't start

+Ensure that Fossils is installed in the directory: ~\AppData\Local\Programs\Fossils\fossils.exe

 ## Contributing